 2. Outdoor amenities

-After spending most of 2020 cooped up inside, people are craving the outdoors and green space more than ever.
+After 2020 left everyone cooped up inside, people started craving the outdoors and green space more than ever.
 And Gen Zers are no exception.

 Adding outdoor amenities to your property will boost its value and provide that highly sought-after green space your residents crave.
 Additionally, Generation Z values community — and outdoor spaces are the perfect place for groups to gather and mingle.